 Day 1 Nov 12: Arrive Cusco / Visit Chicha Brewery

 From Lima, it is a short flight (1 hr/20 min) to Cusco, the famed capitol of the Incan empire.
-Guide will meet you at the airport for transfer to your hotel for checkin.
+Adios guide will be waiting for you at the airport for transfer to your hotel for checkin.
 Activities are flexible as you adjust to the altitude.
 Begin an easy walking tour of the city including a visit to a local home where authentic "chicha" is brewed using traditional methods.
 Your journey to discover the gastronomy of the Peruvian Andes continues with visit to the local San Pedro market for a glimpse of regional ingredients from the mountains and the jungle, displayed in their most natural forms.
 Your guide introduces you to local Peruvian culture and ancient Inca civilization with legendary stories and a visit to the main Plaza de Armas, once considered the center of the Inca Empire, and where the statue of King Pachacutec, whose brilliant vision led to the design and building of Machu Picchu, greets everyone.
 See the incredible achievements of ancient Peruvians that include stone arches, Inca walls, cobbled streets, and many examples of exotic architecture.
 Observe the impact of colonial invasion and how the collision of two very different societies fused into one enchanting hub of modern Peruvian culture.

-Day 2 Nov 13: Cusco Outskirts / Peruvian Cooking Class
+Day 2 Nov 13: Coffee / Cusco Outskirts / Peruvian Cooking Class

 Day 3 Nov 14: Cusco / Sacred Valley Picnic Lunch / Ollantaytambo